Microlensing of gravitational waves by dark matter structures: Introduction

 In this paper, we focus on the prospects of detecting microlensing imprints caused by light, $M_{\rm v} < 10^8 M_\odot$, DM halos in the GW signals from black hole binaries.
 Similar studies done recently in~\cite{Choi:2021bkx,Guo:2022dre} have shown optimistic results with several detectable lensed events per year even in the traditional CDM scenarios.
 Our work introduces several improvements over the previous studies.
 First, we clarify in a systematic way what are the conditions under which microlensing effects are relevant.
 Second, we considered realistic profiles for the lenses, including for the first time the effect of a constant density profile, which is relevant for the fuzzy DM cores.
-For the CDM halos, we consider NFW and Einasto profiles.
+Moreover, instead of the often used singular isothermal sphere (SIS) profile, we consider the more realistic NFW and Einasto profiles for the CDM halos.
 Third, we perform a systematical matched filtering analysis of the detectability of the microlensing effect and calculate the probability at which a given source is lensed in a way that is detectable accounting for realistic halo mass functions.
 With these improvements, we find that the probability of seeing events that are microlensed by halos or their solitonic cores is in general very small for all future GW observatories.
+This is a new and important result for the planning of new gravitational wave observatories.